Geethree/g3-site/resume/markdown/gspencer_eng.md

       * Acquire publically addressable /24 block of IPv4 space
       * Owned and operated BGP routing systems with two ISPs and AWS to route imagery into S3

-2015 - Present
-:    **[Flux Foundation] - Lead technologist**

-    A small arts collective that builds large art, which is shown at Burning man and numerous festivals around the country

-10/2018 - 9/2019
-:   **[The Folly] - Electrical and Lighting lead**

-	* Development of structure's power distribution and electrical layout
-	* Exterior and interior lighting design

-1/2018 - 9/2018
-:   **[Temple Galaxia] - Project Manager | Lighting lead**

-	* Engineering project management between 3 timezones
-	* Oversaw a crew of 7 individuals from electrical engineers to artists
-	* Development of structures electrical schematic to CA Title 24 standards
-	* Lighting design: Custom PCB circuit boards, manufacturing and layout
-	* Custom software architecture and compute hardware to control 1200 addressable incandescents light bulbs

-1/2016 - 10/2016
-:   **[Black Rock Lighthouse Service] - Lighting lead**

-	* Oversaw an electrical team of 3 individuals
-	* Development of structures electrical schematic to CA Title 24 standards
-	* Fire design: Custom fire effects protocol via GRPC, Linux and network installations
-	* Lighting design: Custom protocol for DMX over Ethernet to wirelessly modulate Color Kinetix

-4/2011 - 4/2013
-:   **[Taylor Collaboration] - Engineering Intern:**

-	Orthopedics bio-mechanical testing facility working with the medical industry to redesign and improve total knee and hip replacements

-	* Validated the improvement of a new method for a tibial tubercle osteotomy
-	* Designed a test setup to simulate humans striking their hip during falling in normal gait

 Technical Experience
 --------------------